 When conducted well, systematic reviews should give us the best possible estimate of any true effect.
 An assessment of the methodological quality of reviews should highlight the limitations of a review.

 Source: Higgins JPT, Green S (editors).
 Cochrane Handbook for Systematic Reviews of Interventions Version 5.1.0 [updated March 2011].
 The Cochrane Collaboration, 2011.
-Available from www.cochrane-handbook.org.
-Courtesy of the University of Maryland HS/HSL.
+Browse the Handbook Online

 Narrative reviews: Broad perspective on topic (like a textbook chapter), no specified search strategy, significant bias issues, may not evaluate quality of evidence